-- > Develop summary of the required infrastructure required to support the individual components of the Preferred Water Supply Alternative and the Future Water Supply Plan. - > Develop project Capital and Operations and Maintenance cost estimates for each of the required infrastructure components. - Assumption: Any hydraulic modeling necessary to support the development of the Infrastructure to Support Future Water Supply Plan and other required tasks will be performed under a separate contract.
+- Develop summary of the required infrastructure required to support the individual components of the Preferred Water Supply Alternative and the Future Water Supply Plan. - ➤ WSC will coordinate with the hydraulic model consultant to perform various model scenarios to validate alternative project(s).
+WSC will provide the model consultant data, shapefiles, and other information needed to perform the necessary modeling scenarios.
+The hydraulic model consultant has a fully operational model of the City's water system. - > Develop project Capital and Operations and Maintenance cost estimates for each of the required infrastructure components. - Assumption: Any hydraulic modeling necessary to support the development of the Infrastructure to Support Future Water Supply Plan and other required tasks will be performed under a separate contract.